mika1551/autosalon-microservices/README.md

 - REST endpoints in `order-service` backed by gRPC calls
 - HTTP 503 handling when the gRPC storage service is unavailable

+## Notes

+- This is an educational project.
+Credentials in Docker Compose and application configuration are development-only values and must not be used in production.